yugabyte/yugabyte-db/docs/content/latest/quick-start/create-local-cluster.md

 {{< note title="Note" >}}

-The local cluster setup on a single host is intended for development and learning.
-For production deployment or performance benchmarking, deploying a true multi-node on multi-host setup, see [Deploy YugabyteDB](../../deploy).
+The local YugabyteDB cluster created here is intended for development and learning.
+To deploy a true multi-node cluster in a multi-host environment, see [Deploy YugabyteDB](../../deploy).

 {{< /note >}}